Graylog2/documentation/pages/faq.rst

 I don’t want to use Elasticsearch as my backend storage system – can I use another database, like MySQL, Oracle, etc?
 ---------------------------------------------------------------------------------------------------------------------

-You can, but we don’t suggest you do.
-You will not be able to use our query functionality or our analytic engine on the dataset outside the system.
+Currently you can't.
 We only recommend another database if you want it for secondary storage.

 How can I create a restricted user to check internal Graylog metrics in my monitoring system?
 ---------------------------------------------------------------------------------------------